deanwampler/Contract4J5/contract4j5/README.txt

 doc - Where Javadocs are written contract4j5.jar - The runtime deployment jar.
-It contains the build products from "src". contract4j5-test.jar - The jar containing the build products from "test".
-Not part of the normal runtime deployment.
+It contains the build products from "src". contract4j5-test.jar - The jar containing the build products from "test", which is not part of the normal runtime deployment.

+In the separate "Contract4JWithSpring" directory, you will find the following:

+README.txt - Description of the Spring example and build instructions test - The only "source" directory with a single JUnit test class that runs the example.

 If you want to build Contract4J:

-	6a) ./build.sh all    (*nix)
+	1a) ./build.sh all    (*nix)
-	6b) build.bat all     (windows)
+	1b) build.bat all     (windows)
 or
-	6c) ant all
+	1c) ant all

+To build the corresponding Spring example:

+	2a) ./build.sh all.spring (*nix)
+	2b) build.bat all.spring  (windows)
+or
+	2c) ant all.spring

+(See ../Contract4J5WithSpring/README.txt for more information on this example.)

-The jar files "contract4j5.jar" and "contract4j-test.jar" in the current directory will be built and the unit/acceptance tests will be executed.
+Building "all" creates the jar files "contract4j5.jar" and "contract4j-test.jar" in the current directory and runs the unit and acceptance tests in the "test" directory tree.

 The tests generate a LOT of output, but they should all pass.
-Also, there will some warnings which fall into two categories:
+There will some warnings that fall into two categories:
 1) Warnings in some unit tests when test annotations are used without the required @Contract annotation.
 This is deliberate for those tests.
-2) Unavoidable unchecked casts involving generics.
+2) Some unchecked casts involving generics.
-3) The javadocs target also results in many warnings for references to aspects from Java files, which javadoc doesn't know how to resolve.
-To be clear, the following missing "classes" are actually aspects:
+3) The javadocs target also generates warnings for references to aspects from Java files, which javadoc doesn't know how to resolve.
+The following missing "classes" are actually aspects:
-  Contract4J
+  AbstractConditions
   ConstructorBoundaryConditions
-  InvariantConditions
+  Invariant*Conditions (several)
   MethodBoundaryConditions
+  UsageEnforcement
+  Contract4JConfigurationEnsurer
-You'll see lots of warnings about not being able to find "Contract4J#isEnabled(TestType)".
+You'll see lots of warnings about not being able to find members of these aspects.

 If the unit tests fail, look for output in "contract4j5/TEST-*.txt" files.
 Usually, the problem will be a classpath issue.